dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

-# Advanced Concepts in Esmerald
+# Advanced Concepts in Ravyn

-This section provides a deep technical dive into advanced features of Esmerald.
+This section provides a deep technical dive into advanced features of Ravyn.
 These go beyond simple route handling and API development, showcasing core extensibility mechanisms built into the framework.

 This guide is intended for developers building scalable, maintainable, and extensible systems.